GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 **It's not currently possible to display the _PDF Preview_ field during the Approval Step.**

+## Translations

+The *Previewer* plugin includes the following languages out of the box:

+* English
+* French
+* Spanish
+* German

+If you'd like to translate the plugin into your own language, or change the existing translations, [you can follow this How To Guide](https://gravitypdf.com/news/how-to-translate-gravity-pdf-strings-into-different-languages/). **Note**: the text domain for _Previewer_ is `gravity-pdf-previewer`.

 ## File Upload Limitations

 If using the File Upload field with the Multi-File Upload option disabled, the Previewer will need to be on a different page in the form ([using Gravity Forms Page field](https://docs.gravityforms.com/page-break/)) for those uploads to display in the PDF preview.
 This is a limitation of how the File Upload field works.